 Is Elixir the right tool for your job?
 Find the answer to that question from Saša Jurić, author of Elixir in Action.
-In this interview, Erik Schön, auhtor of The Art of Strategy and managing director at Nordics, joins Saša to explore the key benefits and practices of Elixir, a functional language with over 20k commits on GitHub.
+In this interview, Erik Schön, author of The Art of Strategy and Managing Director of Erlang Solutions Nordics, joins Saša to explore the key benefits and practices of Elixir, a functional language with over 20k commits on GitHub.

 This episode of the GOTO Book Club was made possible thanks to the support of GOTO Amsterdam.
 Created for developers, by developers, the GOTO event series goes beyond annual conferences held in Chicago, Amsterdam and Copenhagen: you can also join online confernces, online masterclasses and meetups with top creators and leaders in tech year-round.

 And if joining one of these top-rated events isn't enough to satisfy your hunger for the latest in tech, you can watch over a thousand high-quality talks on the GOTO YouTube channel — subscribe now for ad-free videos released (almost) daily and join GOTO in person or online at any upcoming conferences using the promo code ‘bookclub’.